 The second part of the portrait hour is the bridal party portraits.
-During this time we'll take a few different shots of your entire bridal party, the groom and groomsmen, the bride and bridesmaids, and then everyone gets individual shots with the bride and/or groom.
+During this time we'll take a few different shots of your entire bridal party and then everyone gets individual shots with the COUPLE.
 I have a way of getting through these photos quickly but some of the problems that come up include:

-> bridesmaids complaining about getting their dress dirty in the grass and their shoes (if it's an outdoor wedding)
+> people complaining about getting their dress dirty in the grass and their shoes (if it's an outdoor wedding)

-> controlling bridesmaids/groomsmen dictating what photos to do
+> controlling friends/family dictating what photos to do

 > when people start to talk... alot. your face moves when you talk and as a result, the photo looks like you are screaming.